valeriupredoi/bgcval2/README.md

 `debug` | Debug | A very short list of a couple keys to test code changes.
 `fast` | UKESM1-fast  | A list of metrics tailored to the UKESM1-Fast model.

 Note that there may be some overlap between the contents of these keys.

+These key lists are defined in the bgcval2 directory, `key_lists`.
+To add an additional list of keys, the file must be present there as a yaml and must be named with all-lower-case letters.

 Point to point analysis